Skip to content

 Investigate whether a task the user is unsure about was ALREADY completed — fully, partially, or differently — and if so, mark it complete with the correct PRIOR date.

 Core principle — judge the SPIRIT, not the letter.
 Tasks are written before the work; designs change, get improved, or a sub-part is deliberately dropped.
-Something can look undone because it was done a better way, or not done on purpose.
-Your job is to decide whether what is PRESENT in the codebase/notes satisfies the task's INTENT.
+Decide whether what is PRESENT in the codebase/notes satisfies the task's INTENT.

 Disposition rubric (pick one): done / done-differently / partial / consciously-descoped / not-done.

-Verification ladder — cheapest signal first, stop when confident: (1) the auto-gathered evidence bundle (task note + per-session commits/writes), (2) git log --grep/-S and gh PR/commit search, (3) reading the actual code and tests, (4) running the targeted test.
-Inactivity is NOT completion — a quiet task is not a done task.
+Verification ladder — cheapest first, stop when confident: (1) the provenance block + per-session commits/writes, (2) session_search into the developing session for rationale, plus git log --grep/-S and gh PR/commit search for anything provenance missed, (3) read the actual code and tests, (4) run the targeted test.
+Inactivity is NOT completion.

-Dating: the completion date is the date the LANDING COMMIT merged, not today.
-Always cite the commit SHA as evidence.
+Dating: completion date = the date the LANDING COMMIT merged, not today.
+Cite the SHA.

-Always confirm before mutating.
-The investigate step produces the judgment; the resolve step acts only on explicit user approval.
-Backdating uses task_toggle's done_date param (ISO YYYY-MM-DD).
+Always confirm before mutating. investigate produces the judgment; resolve acts only on explicit user approval.
+Backdating uses task_toggle's done_date (ISO YYYY-MM-DD).